Emit07/xea/README.md

 ## Running the Bot

-If your global python version is not 3.x use pip3 instead of pip while following along.
+If your global python version is not 3.x use pip3 instead of pip while following along below.

 First install discord.py using pip.